-b.
 Testing

 - (1) With the generator under a "no-load" condition, start-up the prime mover and the generator.
-Verify voltage regulator operation. - (2) Connect a voltmeter with the scale set to accept 120 Vdc or 240 Vdc (depending on model) to the current boost module as follows:
+Verify voltage regulator operation. - (2) Connect of a voltmeter configured to read 120Vdc to the current boos module terminals listed in Table 3-1.

-Multimeter Lead Current Boost Terminal
+Voltmeter Lead Current Boost Terminal

 Positive (+) Р

 Negative (-) Ν